-Tables are provided below for the candidate and will be provided to the candidate at the examination.
+Tables will be provided for the candidate on the SOA Web site and provided to the candidate at the examination.
 For Exam MLC these include a table of values for the standard normal distribution and illustrative life tables.
-For Exam MFE these include a table of values from the standard normal distribution and the density and distribution functions for the standard normal and lognormal random variables.
+For Exam MFE these include a table of values from the standard normal distribution and the formula for the density function of a standard normal random variable.
 Since the tables for Exam MLC and Exam MFE will be provided to the candidate at the examination, candidates will not be allowed to bring copies of the tables into the examination room.